keymetrics/doc-pm2/en/enterprise/guides/distributed-tracing.md

       return res.status(500).send('error')
     }
     customSpan.addAttribute('result', result)
-    customSpan.end()
+    // be sure to always .end() the spans customSpan.end()
     // redirect the user if the token is valid res.send('/user/me')
   })
 })

+// For any significant work done _outside_ of the request lifecycle, use
+// runInRootSpan.
+const startRootSpan = {
+    name: 'my custom trace',
+    // the '1' correspond to the type of operation you want to trace
+    // can be 0 (UNKNOWN), 1 (SERVER) or 2 (CLIENT)
+    kind: '1'
+  }
+plugin.tracer.startRootSpan(traceOptions, rootSpan => {
+  // ...
+  // Be sure to call rootSpan.end().
+});
 ```

 #### Options for the tracing